MicroEJ/docs/Tutorials/tutorialDebug.rst

 * Implement a CRC of the *hot sections* when entering/leaving all natives. *Hot Sections* are memory sections used by both the Java and native code (e.g. C or ASM).

-When a hardfault occurs
+When A Hardfault Occurs
 ~~~~~~~~~~~~~~~~~~~~~~~

-Extract information and coredump
+Extract Information And Coredump
 ++++++++++++++++++++++++++++++++

 Attach an embedded debugger and get the following information: